SaamarthMeston/Capstone-Project-3---Credit-card-default/README.md

-# Credit Card Default Prediction
+# Credit Card Default Prediction /Credit Risk Analysis

 This repository contains code and data for a Credit Card Default Prediction Project.
 The project uses a variety of machine learning models to perform Classification of customers for an Taiwanese fintech company.